jasonhemann/20FA-2800/syllabus.md

 will not use it otherwise.
 Please ignore the grade tracker on handins server; this is inaccurate.

-## Extra Project Option
+## Alternate/Additional Assignment/Project Option

 Throughout the semester there may be multiple opportunities for extra credit.
-If you feel like you need or want more, please speak with me.
-Under many exceptional circumstances we can come up with additional or side-projects for the students to demonstrate mastery of the material in class and then some. *Warning:* these will likely be larger term assignments and you should not consider this an even substitute, and certainly not the easy way to receive full marks.
+I want to give students an opportunity to demonstrate mastery of the material in a way that resonates with you.
+If you feel like you need or want more, or that your current assessments haven't sufficiently demonstrated your understanding, please speak with me.
+Under many exceptional circumstances we can come up with additional or side-projects for the students to demonstrate mastery of the material in class and then some. *Warning:* these will likely be larger term assignments and you should not consider this an even substitute.
+Certainly not the easy way to receive full marks.
+But a way to redistribute some portion of the grade.

 # Attendance